Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Task-oriented Dialogue Systems

-The slot filling problem is also called semantic tagging, a sequence classification problem.
+\paragraph*{Techniques for slot filling} The slot filling problem is also called semantic tagging, a sequence classification problem.
 It is more challenging for that the model needs to predict multiple objects at a time.
 Deep Belief Nets (DBNs) exhibit promising capabilities in the learning of deep architectures and have been applied in many tasks including semantic tagging. \cite{sarikaya2011deep} used a DBN-initialized neural network to complete slot filling in the call-routing task. \cite{deoras2013deep} built a DBN-based sequence tagger.
 In addition to the NER input features used in traditional taggers, they also combined part of speech (POS) and syntactic features as a part of the input.
 The recurrent architectures benefited the sequence tagging task in that they could keep track of the information along past timesteps to make the most of the sequential information. \cite{yao2013recurrent} first argued that instead of simply predicting words, RNN Language Models (RNN-LMs) could be applied in sequence tagging.
 On the output side of RNN-LMs, tag labels were predicted instead of normal vocabularies. \cite{mesnil2013investigation} and~\cite{mesnil2014using} further investigated the impact of different recurrent architectures in the slot filling task and found that all RNNs outperformed the Conditional Random Field (CRF) baseline.
-As a powerful recurrent model, LSTM showed promising tagging accuracy on the ATIS dataset owing to the memory control of its gate mechanism~\citep{yao2014spoken}.
+As a powerful recurrent model, LSTM showed promising tagging accuracy on the ATIS dataset owing to the memory control of its gate mechanism~\citep{yao2014spoken}. \cite{gangadharaiah2020recursive} argued that the shallow output representations of traditional semantic tagging lacked the ability to represent the structured dialogue information.
+To improve, they treated the slot filling task as a template-based tree decoding task by iteratively generating and filling in the templates.
+Different from traditional sequence tagging methods,~\cite{coope2020span} tackled the slot filling task by treating it as a turn-based span extraction task.
+They applied the conversational pretrained model ConveRT and utilized the rich semantic information embedded in the pretrained vectors to solve the problem of in-domain data insufficiency.
+The inputs of ConveRT are the requested slots and the utterance, while the output is a span of interest as the slot value.